 What is Ultherapy?

-Ultherapy is an FDA-cleared non-invasive procedure for skin tightening to lift the eyebrow, neck, jawline and décollete areas.
+Ultherapy is an FDA-cleared non-invasive procedure for skin tightening used to lift the eyebrow, and tighten the neck, jawline and décollete areas.

 It uses an ultrasound unit to deliver focused energy to the skins deeper layers which promotes collagen production.
 It actually triggers your bodies’ natural healing response promoting the regenerative process that produces new collagen.